Roundup Weed Killer Lawsuit

 Though glyphosate has been linked to multiple diagnoses of non-Hodgkin’s lymphoma, governing bodies are hesitant to admit it.
 Only the International Agency for Research on Cancer (IARC), a division of the World Health Organization, has come out to say that the chemical is a “probable” carcinogen.

 The EPA—which posted a report that said glyphosate does not cause cancer, then quickly took it down—continues to claim that the public’s current exposure to glyphosate doesn’t exceed the healthy limits they have established.
-It is of note though that they doubled the maximum glyphosate levels for food and oilseed crops (including soybeans) in 2013, making it easier for Monsanto to market the product as “safe.”
+In 2013 though, they doubled the maximum glyphosate levels for food and oilseed crops (including soybeans), making it easier for Monsanto to market the product as “safe.”